CalPlug/Espressif_ESP32-Scale/README.md

 (C) 2017  Copyright of the Regents of California and released into the public domain.
 Code subcomponents are used with fair use and are copyright of their individual authors.

 This is a demonstration of a load cell based "Kitchen Scale" using a Bluetooth Low Energy link to an Android application running on a tablet.
-This application is based on the Avia hx711 Load cell amplifier IC using a modified library with median filtering (included).
+This application is based on the Avia hx711 Load cell amplifier IC using a modified library with median filtering (included - https://github.com/CalPlug/Espressif_ESP32-Scale/tree/master/libraries/Hx711EXT).
 The Android applicaion provides display of weight, tare, and 2-point calibration functions.
 All ESP32 and Android code is available in this reposititory.

 The video of this demonstration is available here:  https://youtu.be/O3rAx-gd5ao